Thursday, October 24

 Amy Comstock Rick, President & CEO, Food and Drug Law Institute

-Mitchell R. Zeller, Director, Center for Tobacco Products, Office of Medical Products and Tobacco, FDA
+Mitchell R. Zeller, Director, Center for Tobacco Products, FDA

 In this session, panelists will discuss Director Zeller’s comments on FDA’s comprehensive plan for tobacco and nicotine reduction, FDA efforts to prevent youth tobacco and nicotine product use, and address other current policy initiatives.